woody544/IIBdocs/_sources/book/gscontent.md

   language: python
   name: python3
 ---
+# Goldenset Preparation and Assignment

-# PART 1: IDENTIFY AND EXPORT COMPLETED CSE PROJECTS
+## PART 1: IDENTIFY AND EXPORT COMPLETED CSE PROJECTS

 1. Check the IIB-CSE-PROJECT-TRACKER.xlsx file to identify CSE batches ready to merge their respective CSE projects.
 Projects are ready to merge when ALL indexers have completed their projects for the batch.
 CSE Projects circled below are ready to merge.